sandor-battaglini-fischer/distributed-systems-lab/llm_analysis/README.md

 3. **Set up Python virtual environment:**

-   Navigate to the `server` directory and create a virtual environment:
+   Navigate to the `llm_analysis` directory and create a virtual environment:

    ```bash
    cd llm_analysis